Check Availability

 The walk over alluring suspension bridges ornate with prayer flags is joyous.
 The wind blowing over these chortens, chirping birds, and the soothing sound of the flowing river never let you feel tired.
 Moreover, the blossoming rhododendrons in Spring and verdant pine forests make the outlook spectacular.

-You can have a quality time at Namche with pizza and coffee before heading to Tengboche.
+You can have quality time at Namche with pizza and coffee before heading to Tengboche.
 Overnight at Namche Bazar.

 Day 3:Namche Bazaar to Tengboche ( 3,870 metres/ 5 hours)